Byte-sized RSE

 Byte-sized RSE is a series of events providing key research software skills in just 1 hour!

 Run by the UNIVERSE-HPC project, the byte-sized RSE series began in October 2022.
-We are currently running a second series of sessions during the 2023-24 academic year.
+We are currently running the third and final series of sessions during the 2024-25 academic year.

 Each session has a companion podcast episode in the Code for Thought podcast series.